aleszu/text-mining-course/README.md

 trigram_counts
 ```

-**Question:** How would you summarize these results for a non-technical audience?
-Could you design a top 10 table with your exported CSV in Excel and embed it alongside your code?
-What would your headline be for this State of the Union speech in particular?
+**Question 1:** How would you summarize these results for a non-technical audience?
+Could you design a top 10 table with your exported CSV and embed it alongside your code?

+**Question 2:** What would your headline be for this 2018 State of the Union speech, based on these n-grams, bigrams and/or trigrams?

 ## Doing string calculations